 Additionally, Altria also suffered losses in Cronos-related financial instruments totaling more than $1 billion in 2019.

 As a result, Altria has incurred losses totaling more than $10 billion between 2019 and 2020 which then led to the decline in earnings before taxes.

-Altria’s Net Earnings Attributable to the Company (EAT)
+Altria’s Net Profit (EAT)

 Keep in mind that the EAT is a GAAP measure and is the final profits available to Altria’s common stock shareholders after accounting for all expenses incurred by the company.

 The earnings after-tax or net profit should be lower than the earnings before tax after taking into account the taxes that have been incurred.

 That said, according to the chart, Altria’s net profit is considerably lower than the earnings before taxes in most results and some of them are even in the negative regions after accounting for taxes.